-This four-ingredient Peanut Butter Banana Chia Pudding makes an easy, kid-friendly snack.
+This four-ingredient Chia Seed Peanut Butter Pudding makes an easy, kid-friendly snack.
 It’s packed with protein and healthy fats and is easy to prep ahead of time.

 This pudding is super easy to make and great to have on hand for a quick snack or addition to breakfast or lunch.
 The flavor possibilities are endless but I went with a classic peanut butter and banana combo.

-This Peanut Butter Banana Chia Pudding makes an easy, kid-friendly snack.
+This Peanut Butter Chia Seed Pudding makes an easy, kid-friendly snack.
 It’s packed with protein and healthy fats and is easy to prep ahead of time.

 - Prep Time: 2 minutes